-In the annals of architecture that brings more of the outdoors inside, this project is one of the most clever.
+In the annals of architecture that seek to bring more of the outdoors inside, this project is among the most clever.
 Designed by Fraher & Findlay, the modern single-story rear extension features a living roof that provides the upper floors, which normally look out onto an urban backyard, with a bucolic view of wildflowers.
 Dubbed the Courtyard House by the architects, the extension also has a tsubo niwa, a slim airshaft garden that acts as an outdoor sitting room.

 Have a look: